 - Cut up small pieces of fresh mozzarella and add them right to the tomato mixture

-- Add avocado to the toasted bread first and make an Italian version of Avocado Toast!
+- Add avocado to the toasted bread before adding the bruschetta and make an Italian version of Avocado Toast!

 There are so many different types of air fryers out there now, and each one is slightly different.
 There are countertop air fryers, air fryer ovens, and air fryer attachments to name a few.
 They even make full-size ovens that act as air fryers now!!